It's here once again - the week that Alcohol Concern launches Alcohol Awareness Week.

 So why do people drink?
 Well it usually starts out with using alcohol as a way of unwinding after a stressful week - or when having a few drinks with friends.
 And while men are not meant to drink more than 3-4 alcohol units a day, women should not drink more than 2-3 units.

 But a lot of people don't know what units actually mean in terms of what they drink - and therefore don't know when they're drinking too much!
-Find out how much you are drinking by using your very own alcohol unit calculator - you may be surprised at the results!
+Find out how much you are drinking by using your very own drinks tracker app or alternatively you could try using the alcohol demotivator - you may be very surprised at the results!

 Before long drinking habits can spiral out of control.
 Issues with alcohol seem to be increasing and more and more school children are getting drunk before they've even reached adulthood.